jaceroldan/mex2-palmer-penguin-kr-bike-sharing/README.md

 Your goal is to predict the bike demand (Rented Bike Count).

-a.
-[5 pts] First, visualize the weather data and the Rented Bike Count using box plots.
+1. [5 pts] First, visualize the weather data and the Rented Bike Count using box plots.
-b.
-[20 pts] Split the data into 70% training and 30% testing at random.
+2. [20 pts] Split the data into 70% training and 30% testing at random.
 Make a pipeline using Standard Scaler and SVR.
 Train the model using the training set, then report the RMSE (root mean squared error) on the Test Set.
 You can fine-tune your own SVR by changing the kernel function, kernel parameter, and epsilon.
-c.
-[20 pts] Do the same as (b) but now using Standard Scaler + KRR.
+3. [20 pts] Do the same as (b) but now using Standard Scaler + KRR.
 You can fine-tune your KRR by changing the kernel function, kernel parameter, and regularization (alpha).
-d.
-[5 pts] Do the same as (b) but now using simple Linear Regression.
+4. [5 pts] Do the same as (b) but now using simple Linear Regression.
 Compare the results of your SVR, KRR, and Linear Regression.